olliebrownlow/fill-the-canvas/README.md

 - As a user, I want to be able to reset my canvas.
 - As a user, I want to be able to draw a vertical line in a column of my choice stretching between the rows I choose.
 - As a user, I want to be able to draw a horizontal line in a row of my choice stretching between the columns I choose.
-- As a user, I want to be able to see in program help.
+- As a user, I want to be able to see in-program help.

 ### Code design